Classic Studio Experience: Kieser Training

 The reasons for this lay in the Kieser concept, which in my opinion is reduced to the pure purpose: namely the training.
 There's no radio blaring, no bar, no sauna, etc. there.
 I like it that way because I am very focused in that respect and don't want any distractions.
 Furthermore, I go to the workout to ... work out.
 Nothing more, nothing less.

-Another advantage I see in the approach and the idea behind it to train the essential muscle groups effectively.
-The goal is the healthy body, without back pain, etc..
-For this purpose, an individual plan is created, with which the muscles and the counterparts are systematically trained.
-Since most of the time the opposing muscles are underdeveloped, this stabilizes the body after a short period of time.
-Speaking of time: a workout can be completed in about 30 minutes - that is enough to load all muscle groups and since they are loaded to exhaustion, one is also completely served in a positive sense.
-It is also intended to check again and again via measurements how symmetrical the muscle build-up is and where there may still be deficits.
-Finally, it is possible to train with your studio card in any Kieser studio - I have tested several times and it works flawlessly.
+I see a further advantage in the approach and the underlying idea of effectively training the main muscle groups.
+The goal is a healthy body, without back pain, etc. To achieve this, an individual plan is drawn up to systematically train the muscles and the opposing muscles.
+As the opposing muscles are usually underdeveloped, this stabilizes the body after a short time.
+Speaking of time: a training session can be completed in around 30 minutes - this is enough to work all muscle groups and, as they are worked to exhaustion, you are completely satisfied in a positive sense.
+It is also planned to use measurements to check again and again how symmetrical the muscle build-up is and where there may still be deficits.
+Finally, it is possible to train in any Kieser studio with your gym card - I have tested this several times and it works perfectly.
 The training plans from the "home studio" can then even be transferred to the guest studio.

 My conclusion: I see many advantages in the Kieser approach as described above.
 The disadvantage is perhaps that the plans become monotonous after a certain time, but then you have to talk to the staff and change the machines if necessary.
 Kieser is also not a cheap form of training, but those who like an efficient concept without frills, like me, will gladly pay for it.
 For this reason, I can answer the question of whether I would do it again with a resounding yes.